RhysU/states/README.md

 its own right.
 Undoubtedly true stuff.
 Shows up repeatedly in articles like https://www.weforum.org/agenda/2016/07/american-state-bigger-economy-than-india/.

-Those statements always feel, to me, like implicit, unfair comparisons to other US States.
-So, here's simple slice-and-dice of very basic facts about the states using 2017 numbers:
+Those statements always feel, to me, like implicit comparisons to other US states.
+So, simple slice-and-dice of very basic facts about the states using 2017 numbers so one can make explicit comparisons:

     $ ipython --no-banner